ionshards/ocdml/AnnotationReport.md

 >"Every clause centered around a content (non-function) verb should be marked as such, and will appear under the CLAUSE tab."

 The term "clause" is not explicitly defined.
 If, relying on our own knowledge, we interpret "clause" to refer to a grammatical unit that expresses a "proposition" or "complete thought", then the next issue arises as to when adjunctive modifiers should be included within the extent of a `CLAUSE` tag.
-The annotation examples that were provided are also unclear; some `CLAUSE` tags include adjuncts and others did not.
+The annotation examples that were provided are also unclear; some `CLAUSE` tags include adjuncts and others do not.

 ### Definition of "Spatial Aspect"
 Another issue that some of us encountered when interpreting the guidelines was attempting to remain consistent with the `spatial` and `dynamism` attributes of the `CLAUSE` tag type.
 In the section of the guidelines titled 'Definition of spatial Aspect', a contrast is established between the following sentences: